 California Drought and Long-Term Trends

 The recent extreme California drought forced major supply reductions and price increases of surface water supplied for irrigation.
-According to the Public Policy Institute of California, and researchers at the University of California Davis, in 2014, farms in California faced a loss of 6.5 million acre feet (maf) of normal surface water supplies (a 37% cut) and in 2015 the cut was significantly higher, at 8.7 maf (48%).
+According to the Public Policy Institute of California and researchers at UC Davis, in 2014 farms in California faced a loss of 6.5 million acre feet (maf) of normal surface water supplies (a 37% cut) and in 2015 the cut was significantly higher, at 8.7 maf (48%).
 These cuts forced the fallowing of more than 550,000 acres of farmland in 2015 and 2016, a loss of between 10,000 and 20,000 jobs, more than $900 million annually in lost farm revenue, and between $2 and $2.7 billion in total annual economic losses related to California’s agricultural sector.